 A student who is unable to participate in the state-required regular PE program due to a specific physiological condition should have a physician complete the Physician's form and will have their program modified.

-The OCPE Program is a partnership between Northside Independent School District and approved off-campus agencies to provide activities such as dance, gymnastics, martial arts, swimming, equestrian, etc. The Physical Education Department supervises the OCPE program standards to ensure that each student receives a quality, off-campus physical education experience.
-This course will operate on a Pass/Fail grading system.
+OCPE is a partnership between NISD and approved off-campus agencies, offering activities such as dance, gymnastics, martial arts, swimming, and equestrian.
+The Physical Education Department oversees program standards to ensure a quality experience.
+Grading is Pass/Fail.

-Note: As determined by Texas Education Code, for students in grades 9-12, participation in a Category I program is an allowable substitution to meet the state physical education graduation requirement.
+Note: For grades 9–12, participation in a Category I program can substitute for the state physical education graduation requirement (Texas Education Code).
 NISD extends the above guidelines to students in grades 6-8.

 Northside ISD participates in Category I Off-Campus Physical Education (OCPE).
 Off-Campus Physical Education students must meet qualifying criteria, participate, and compete in a sport.
 Students must train at least 15 hours per week and compete in national to Olympic level competitions throughout the year.
 Please see the Off-Campus PE Guidelines for additional information.
 Failure to meet these requirements will result in removal from the program.